Taxation/Assessment Extensions due to COVID-19

 Paying Your Taxes

 Taxes can be paid at the County office by TIPPS, cash, cheque or debit; or at your financial institution, online or by telephone banking.
 Choose Kneehill County Taxes as the payee.
-Sorry, we do not accept credit cards for tax payments.
+We do not accept credit cards for tax payments.
+More information available on our Payments page

 It is important to note the following: